-The Regional Commission has found that cumulative development can produce environmental, social, and economic impacts that are contrary to purposes of sound and coordinated comprehensive planning and the goals of this Plan.
-Furthermore, review of developments on an incremental basis may present applicants with problems, such as uncertainty about assessments on later stages of related projects or the imposition of conditions to correct situations only partially caused by the actions of a particular applicant.
+TRORC has found that cumulative development can produce environmental, social, and economic impacts that are contrary to purposes of sound and coordinated comprehensive planning and the goals of this Plan.
+Furthermore, review of developments on an incremental basis may present applicants with problems such as uncertainty about assessments on later stages of related projects or the imposition of conditions to correct situations only partially caused by the actions of a particular applicant.

-The Regional Commission firmly supports and recognizes use of cumulative development assessment techniques or processes for the following purposes:
+TRORC firmly supports and recognizes use of cumulative development assessment techniques or processes for the following purposes:

-- 1. to enable orderly growth within the context of the total development in an area; - 2. to enable development contributing to an adverse or unreasonable condition to be assessed in accordance with its respective contribution to the problem; and - 3. to remove uncertainty in the outcome of the planning and review process for both the applicant and the affected parties.
+- 1. to enable orderly growth within the context of the total development in an area; - 2. to enable development contributing to an adverse or unreasonable condition to be assessed in accordance with its respective contribution to the problem; and - to remove uncertainty in the outcome of the planning and review process for both the applicant and the affected parties.

-To utilize the beneficial effect of cumulative development impact assessment as provided for in the Act 250 review process, the Regional Commission supports the following approaches to the extent authorized by administrative or statutory law:
+To utilize the beneficial effect of cumulative development impact assessment as provided for in the Act 250 review process, TRORC supports the following approaches to the extent authorized by administrative or statutory law:

+1. Master Plans and Umbrella Permits-

+a permit procedure requiring receipt

+of an application for a complex or

+extended project in its entirety to

+enable comprehensive review of its

+overall impacts.
+This permit procedure

+would allow the district commission or

+environmental court to grant limited

+authority to the applicant to undertake

+certain phases of the project in the context

+of the overall project (Land Use Panel Rule

+21); and

-- 1. Master Plans and Umbrella Permits a permit procedure requiring receipt of an application for a complex or extended project in its entirety to enable comprehensive review of its overall impacts.
-This permit procedure would allows the District Commission or Environmental Court to grant limited authority to the applicant to undertake certain phases of the project in the context of the overall project (Land Use Panel Rule 21); and - 2.
-Uniform Conditions on Permits a process where a District Environmental Commission establishes special review procedures and conditions for any and all projects proposed within a limited geographic area to enable monitoring of permit conditions where more than one developer is involved.
-Such a procedure provides for more equitable development of solutions to problems (i.e. apportionment of costs of infrastructure improvements by applying them to more than one developer).
+2. Uniform Conditions on Permits - a process where a district environmental commission establishes special review procedures and conditions for any and all projects proposed within a limited geographic area to enable monitoring of permit conditions where more than one developer is involved.
+Such a procedure provides for more equitable development of solutions to problems (i.e., apportionment of costs of infrastructure improvements by applying them to more than one developer).